Citation impact: Journal-level

-The simplest journal-level metric is the journal impact factor (JIF), the average number of citations that articles published by a journal in the previous two years have received in the current year, as calculated by Clarivate.
-Other companies report similar metrics, such as the CiteScore (CS), based on Scopus.
+The simplest journal-level metric is the journal impact factor, the average number of citations that articles published by a journal in the previous two years have received in the current year, as calculated by Clarivate.
+Other companies report similar metrics, such as the CiteScore, based on Scopus.

-However, very high JIF or CS are often based on a small number of very highly cited papers.
+However, very high journal impact factor or CiteScore are often based on a small number of very highly cited papers.
 For instance, most papers in Nature (impact factor 38.1, 2016) were only cited 10 or 20 times during the reference year (see figure).
 Journals with a lower impact (e.g. PLOS ONE, impact factor 3.1) publish many papers that are cited 0 to 5 times but few highly cited articles.

 Journal-level metrics are often misinterpreted as a measure for journal quality or article quality.
 However, the use of non-article-level metrics to determine the impact of a single article is statistically invalid.
 Moreover, studies of methodological quality and reliability have found that "reliability of published research works in several fields may be decreasing with increasing journal rank", contrary to widespread expectations.

-Citation distribution is skewed for journals because a very small number of articles is driving the vast majority of citations; therefore, some journals have stopped publicizing their impact factor, e.g. the journals of the American Society for Microbiology.
+Citation distribution is skewed for journals because a very small number of articles are driving the vast majority of citations; therefore, some journals have stopped publicizing their impact factor, e.g. the journals of the American Society for Microbiology.

 Citation counts follow mostly a lognormal distribution, except for the long tail, which is better fit by a power law.

 Other journal-level metrics include the Eigenfactor, and the SCImago Journal Rank.